sura660/Code_Aegis_paper/README.md

-This repository contains the source codes for the paper, '**{Some Results on the Aegis Family of ciphers} **'.
+This repository contains the source codes for the paper, '**{Improved results in nonce misuse scenarios on the Aegis Family of Ciphers} **'.

 ## Language Used for code
 1. C-language